-There is no text for this course but you will be building your own digital portfolio that will stay with you during your time here at JU.
-The space and domain name will cost $25 for the year and we will go over how you’re going to acquire this during the first class.
+There is no text for this course but you will be building your own digital portfolio that will stay with you during your time here at JU and beyond.
+The space and domain name will cost $30 to $60 for the year depending on which service you chose.
+If you already have a site and domain name, perfect!

 - Provide an introduction to the JU music curriculum, including collegiate music study, degrees and majors offered, and program completion requirements.

 - Provide an orientation to the music profession and career options in music.

 - Acquaint students with career resources, including the library, career services and the internet resources.

 - Create a bio for web, social media, promotion and programs.